 - Iodine (I)

 These tend to be the leaving groups (L).
-The presence of the leaving groups allows the reaction to proceed as follows, for example.
+With the presence of leaving groups, the reaction proceeds as follows, for example.

 It’s hard to understand with symbols like Nu and L. In an actual synthetic reaction, it looks like the following.